 "I can no longer surf the internet looking for jobs and resources like I used to because it has been capped.
 I run out of internet within 2-4 days after receiving it, and where I live, I don't have Wi-Fi, and right now, I just can't afford internet."
-"My phone got turned off due to not being able to pay and I am disabled and have heart problems and my phone saved me when I last had a heart attack.
-Thank you for your service.
-I would not be here had I not had my phone."
+"Without ACP, I was able to get Lifeline phone service but it has a limit of 4 GB which isn't enough for me to be able to stream or access the Internet as needed.
+I am constantly in fear of needing medical help and not being able to get a connection to call for it.
+I have no one near me to help."
 "I am unable to access the internet being homeless most of the time.
 [ACP] would help me look for jobs and move forward with finding housing.
 I am unable to look up bus schedules and things like that without data."